octohedron/gomailer/README.md

 + Install certbot with `apt-get install python-certbot-nginx`
 + Run certbot with `certbot --nginx`

-Your new nginx.conf file should look like this
+Your new `site.conf` file should look like this

 ```nginx
 server {